- Not a substitute for professional veterinary help.

 Most dogs’ anal glands take care of themselves, and when they don’t, a high fiber diet can help your dog weather many issues.
-Always avoid any human food, and keep an eye on your dog’s behavior to spot any indicators that he’s uncomfortable.
+It’s also a good idea to avoid any human food and keep an eye on your dog’s behavior to spot any indicators that he’s uncomfortable.

 Your dog’s anal glands are a big part of his identity—they’re responsible for his unique fragrance and his ability to mark his territory; they’re his first ‘hello’ to a new friend and a vital part of his health.
 Keep an eye out for possible ruptures or illnesses and encourage a healthy lifestyle, and your dog will be happily lifting his tail for friends in no time.

 - Why Does My Dog Smell Like Fish?

 - Signs Your Dog May Be Lactose Intolerant